darosan2003/which_system/README.md

  What follows is an explanation of how to use this program

 #### Compilation
-The binary is already compiled and can be found in `target/debug/which_system`
+The binary is already compiled and can be found in the current directory

 ---